Privacy and Metrics

 What can be shared only if you opt in

-If you turn on anonymous metrics, AIForj can send a small set of whitelisted counters to a first-party AIForj endpoint:
+Public marketing pages can send aggregate page-view counters without cookies, user identity, raw URLs, or free-text.
+Sensitive tool usage requires the anonymous metrics opt-in.
+If you turn it on, AIForj can send a small set of whitelisted counters to a first-party AIForj endpoint:

 - whether a tool was started